QinShiwen/canvas/README.md

     }
 ]
 ```
-### others
-- claer canvas
+- Claer canvas
-- download canvas
+- Download canvas
-- change the size and color of the pen
+- Change the size and color of the pen
 - Adjust the size of canvas
 - Share link to others to draw together

+### others
+- Player list
+- Chat

 ### When to use Websocket?
 - Enter room & Leave room
     - updatePlayers